SoundMath/GroupSound/README.md

 1.  **Programming**
     *Primary languages:*
 	- [Sage](http://sagemath.org) -- our primary language (for now at least).
+	    -  [useful doc page](http://www.sagemath.org/doc/constructions/groups.html) explaining how to construct finite groups in Sage.
 		- [GAP](http://gap-system.org/) -- we use GAP functions from within Sage.
     - [Scala](http://www.scala-lang.org/) -- we will program in Scala later, after the initial prototyping phase of development.
 	- [Of Algebird, Monoids, Monads,...](http://www.michael-noll.com/blog/2013/12/02/twitter-algebird-monoid-monad-for-large-scala-data-analytics/)
 -- explains some of the interesting new Twitter libraries that assume data structures with certain algebraic properties.